 Parvadha Suntharalingam and Rik Wanninkhof have been appointed as SOLAS representatives to the steering committee of the working group.

-The first meeting, in order to identify ocean carbon research priorities, took place 28-30 October 2019 at IOC-UNESCO in Paris, France.
+On 28-30 October 2019, the first meeting to identify ocean carbon research priorities took place at IOC-UNESCO in Paris, France.

 SOLAS/IMBER Carbon (SIC) and SOLAS/IMBeR Ocean Acidification (SIOA) Working Groups

 In 2006, SOLAS and the Integrated Marine Biosphere Research (IMBeR) programme launched a joint working group on Ocean Carbon.